matekdev/dotabot/README.md

 !help - shows all commands

-!info <id> - displays info about the dota player
+!info {id} - displays info about the dota player

 !database - shows which names are present within the database

-!lastmatch <id> - displays info about the last match the user played
+!lastmatch {id} - displays info about the last match the user played

-!matches <id> - displays info about all the matches the user has played
+!matches {id} - displays info about all the matches the user has played